Davirepository/HomeWork_1/README.md

 # Homework_1
-exercise with sorting numbers and strings in obj-c
+Exercise with sorting numbers and strings in obj-c

 Task of execises: